Tre Jones: San Antonio / Austin Spurs (2020–2025)

+Chicago Bulls (2025–present)

+On February 3, 2025, Jones, alongside Zach Collins, Kevin Huerter and a 2025 first-round pick, was traded to the Chicago Bulls in a three team deal, in which they sent Zach LaVine, Sidy Cissoko, three first-round picks and two second-round picks to the Sacramento Kings, who sent De'Aaron Fox and Jordan McLaughlin to San Antonio.

+On June 30, 2025, Jones agreed to a three-year, $24 million contract to return to the Bulls.

 National team career

 Jones played for the United States at the 2015 FIBA Americas Under-16 Championship in Argentina, winning the gold medal.
 He recorded 19 steals in the competition, breaking the American under-16 record set by Malik Newman in 2013.